petedejoy/documentation/v2/airflow/overview.md

 sidebar: platform_sidebar
 ---

 As data gets bigger and faster, many organizations struggle to centralize and prepare unwieldy data sets for analytics.
-Data scientists and data engineers have turned to drag-and-drop ETL tools or expensive point-and-click solutions, which are challenging to scale and result in clunky workarounds and recurring bottlenecks.

-Apache Airflow is a data work ow management system that allows engineers to schedule, deploy and monitor their own data pipes as DAGs (directed acyclic graphs).
-Built by devs, for devs, it’s based on the principle that ETL is best expressed in code (which is even better when open sourced).
+Apache Airflow is a data workflow management system that allows engineers to schedule, deploy and monitor their own data pipes as DAGs (directed acyclic graphs).
+Built by devs, for devs, it’s based on the principle that ETL is best expressed in code.

 By running Apache Airflow on Astronomer, you get: